juju/docs/src/en/controllers-config.md

 See [Audit logging][troubleshooting-logs-audit] for background information on this topic.

-Information can be filtered out of the audit log to prevent its file(s) from growing without bounds and making it difficult to read.
-This is done via the `audit-log-exclude-methods` key above, which refers to API calls/methods.
-The recommended approach is to view the log and make a list of those calls deemed undesirable.
+Excluding information from the audit log is done via the `audit-log-exclude-methods` key above, which refers to API calls/methods.
+The recommended approach for configuring the filter is to view the log and make a list of those calls deemed undesirable.
 There is no definitive API call list available in this documentation.

-As the above table shows, the default value of key `audit-log-exclude-methods` is the special value of 'ReadOnlyMethods'.
+The default value of key `audit-log-exclude-methods` is the special value of 'ReadOnlyMethods'.
 As the name suggests, this represents all read-only events.
-Hence, by default, only events involving a change (a write) will appear in the audit log.

-An example value for this key is: `[ReadOnlyMethods,Pinger.Ping]` where a log message intended for removal (by including 'Pinger.Ping' as a value) contains the following text:
+An example value for this key is: `[Pinger.Ping]` where a log message intended for removal (by including 'Pinger.Ping' as a value) contains the following
+text:

 ```no-highlight
 "request-id":4428,"when":"2018-02-12T20:03:45Z","facade":"Pinger","method":"Ping","version":1}}
 ```

+!!!
+Important:
-Only those Conversations containing *all* excluded methods will be omitted.
+    Only those Conversations whose methods have *all* been excluded will be omitted.
+For instance, assuming a default filter of 'ReadOnlyMethods', if a Conversation contains several read-only events and a single write event then all these events will appear in the log.

-Click the triangle below to reveal a listing of API methods denoted by the key value of 'ReadOnlyMethods'.
+Click the triangle below to reveal a listing of API methods designated by the key value of 'ReadOnlyMethods'.

 ^# ReadOnlyMethods